bkrhub/hirechain_trpc_test/README.md

 https://app.hirechain.xyz/api/tech-test
 ```

-A simple GET request will return an array of JSON objects containing a list of dummy candidates.
+A simple GET request will return an array of objects containing a list of dummy candidates.
 We would like you to call this API endpoint from within a tRPC procedure and one has been setup for this in the boilerplate code.
 There is no authentication required to call this API.

 This API is intentionally buggy, adding an extra level of complexity to the task.